The Vision Unfolds

 The new facility will transform school life for our girls and the community.
 It will be a multi-functional building offering maximum flexibility in the provision of physical and well-being activities.
 It will also provide abundant space to come together as a school and wider community for assemblies, conferences, gala events and recitals whilst enhancing experiences for all users.

 What is Project Blue Sky?

-After the earthquakes the Board of Governors decided not to replace buildings in an ad hoc manner, but to take the opportunity to redesign the whole school campus and to build a school designed around the needs of tomorrow’s women leaders, focused on personalised learning and grounded in best practice teaching and learning.
+After the February 2011 earthquake, the Board of Governors decided not to replace buildings in an ad hoc manner, but to take the opportunity to redesign the whole school campus and to build a school designed around the needs of tomorrow’s female leaders.
+Project Blue Sky was born.

 The decision to redesign and rebuild the school was a bold one but one that is already paying off.
 Our current students are reaping the benefits of an education with leading facilities.
 To date projects completed include the Gibson Centre, the Science Centre, Mana Wahine, the Art and Technology Building and the Performing Arts Building.
 A dedicated space for physical activity, sports, wellbeing and community will be the next project to be completed.
 It is time to continue unlocking the masterplan.